radius-project/docs/docs/content/community/contributing/github.md

 ### Visual Studio not authorized for single sign-on

-If you receive an error saying Visual Studio Code or another application is not authorized to clone any of the Radius repos you may need to re-authorize the GitHub app:
+If you receive an error saying Visual Studio Code or another application is not authorized to clone any of the Radius repositories you may need to re-authorize the GitHub app:

 1. Open a browser to https://github.com/settings/applications
 1. Find the applicable app and select Revoke